iemaslan/Irems-Dice-Game/README.md

 **PREAMBLE**

-This is the first game I coded so it's very valuable to me.
+Since this was the first game I ever developed, it holds great value for me.
 I can say the Turkish idiom "İlk göz ağrım🥹❤️"